Medioec/ICT2206-Distributed-Scanner/README.md

 Make sure the tool is run on a linux host (WSL not supported)

-Make sure port 6443 on host is reachable from the internet
+Make sure port 6443 and 54545 on host is reachable from the internet